 As the infamous Staples ad campaign once exclaimed, “it’s the most wonderful time of the year”.
 No, they weren’t talking about Christmas time – they were talking about back-to-school season!
 It’s one of the most exciting times for retailers as shoppers are out and about looking for great savings as they or their kids are heading back-to-school.
 It’s always important to get prepared as soon as possible, so here’s how to prepare your retail store for back-to-school season.

-What are people looking for this back-to-school season?
+What are shoppers looking for this season?

 Back-to-school tax holiday

 As the challenges of saving money continue to grow, state governments have recognized the need to step in and provide assistance during the back-to-school season.
 To that end, many states in the US have implemented tax holidays specifically aimed at helping parents reduce costs on school supplies.
 Take a look at the following list of participating states.
 For further details check out here.